memfault/interrupt/_drafts/zero-to-main-2.md

 try.

-We set the location counter with the `ALIGN` function, to align the section, and use simple assignment and arithmetic to set the sectio size:
+We set the location counter with the `ALIGN` function, to align the section, and use simple assignment and arithmetic to set the section size:

 ```
 STACK_SIZE = 0x2000; /* 8 kB */